-Loosen two hold-down bolts, unhook bolts from battery box and remove hold-down.
-Remove cables from battery terminals, negative (-) first; then positive (+).
+Loosen two hold-down bolts (D), unlook bolts (D) from battery box and remove hold-down (A).
+Remove cables from battery terminals, negative (B) first; then positive (C).
 Remove battery vent tube and lift battery from box.

 Install in opposite sequence.
-Always connect positive (+) cable first; then, negative (-) cable.
-Be certain vent tube extends through bottom of snowmobile pan and that rubber boot is in place over positive (+)terminal.
+Always connect solenoid cable to positive (+) terminal (C) first; then ground cable to negative (-) terminal (B).
+Be certain vent tube extends through bottom of snowmobile pan and that rubber boot is in place over positive (+) terminal.